Last Updated: June 22, 2026

 Given the decade we’re in, the back-to-college market is all about Gen Z (but check out information about shoppers of all ages here).

 In line with our previous advice, meet them where they are.
-That means pushing marketing efforts on social media, and, if possible, test out an influencer marketing strategy, as Gen Z purchasers are more likely to buy from familiar faces they trust.
+That means pushing marketing efforts on social media, and, if possible, testing out an influencer marketing strategy, as Gen Z purchasers are more likely to buy from familiar faces they trust.

 And the one thing that every back-to-school or back-to-college consumer has in common?
 A budget.